-- 1. Degree-seeking graduate student in good standing at the University of Kansas, continuing graduate studies in the department in Fall 2023 - 2.
-Experience as a GTA in the Department of Spanish and Portuguese. - 3.
-Fluency in Portuguese and English - 4.
-Completion of SPAN 801 or the equivalent - 5.
-Academic preparation sufficient to teach courses at the required level for the SLI Salvador - 6.
+- 4. Completion of SPAN 801 or the equivalent. - 5.
+Academic preparation sufficient to teach courses at the required level for the SLI Salvador. - 6.
 All other things being equal, the committee will consider seniority and relevance to the student's academic program and give priority to a person who has not previously worked with a KU summer program abroad.

-Financial assistance: In addition to a salary, round-trip transportation costs, lodging, breakfast, lunch, and per diem for meals and program-related expenses, the GTA will also have evacuation and repatriation coverage through AIG.
+Financial assistance: In addition to a salary of \$3,675.00, round-trip transportation costs, lodging, breakfast, lunch, and per diem for meals and program-related expenses.
+Evacuation and repatriation coverage through Assist America.

 Application procedure: A complete application includes three main components.
-These materials must be submitted through our website at https://kusurvey.ca1.qualtrics.com/jfe/form/SV_b9gCTqLu20hirfU, to Professor Antônio R.M.
+These materials must be submitted through our website at https://kusurvey.ca1.qualtrics.com/jfe/form/SV_bKHSvh8pqGPDjOm, to Professor Antônio R.M.
 Simões, Director of the Graduate Studies and Admissions Committee.

-- 1. A letter of application, in English or Portuguese.
-In the letter outline your qualifications and the relevance of this Summer teaching assignment to your professional and academic development.
+1. A letter of application, in English or Spanish.
+In the letter outline your qualifications and the relevance of this summer teaching assignment to your professional and academic development.
 If you are an international student with limited eligibility for other forms of summer employment, please indicate your need for this kind of position.
-Please include the name of your advisor on the top of your letter, between the address component and the salutation line (e.g., Advisor: Fulano Zutano).
-These letters are expected to address the GTA interest in the position and a letter applying for the summer positions should not exceed two pages, single spaced. - 2.
-A current DPR (Degree Progress Report) form that includes courses taken. - 3.
+Please include the name of your advisor on the top of your letter, between the address component and the salutation line (e.g. Advisor: Fulano Zutano).
+These letters are expected to address the GTA interest in the position and a letter applying for the summer positions should not exceed two pages, single spaced.

+- 2. A current DPR (Degree Progress Report) form that includes courses taken. - 3.
 A semester by semester list of all courses and levels taught at the University of Kansas; additional information about teaching experience elsewhere may also be included.
 A detailed curriculum vitae may be submitted in lieu of this listing provided that it includes such a semester-by-semester listing.